START YOUR FREE CONSULTATION

 In Nevada, property owners have a duty to take care of their property.
-One of the ways that property owners must keep their property safe is by making sure that children who come on the property stay safe.
+One of the ways that property owners must keep their property safe is by making sure that children who come on the property do not face any dangers.
 Even when children trespass on someone else’s property, the property owner still has a duty to take steps to keep children safe.

-The law that requires property owners keep their property safe for trespassing children is called the attractive nuisance doctrine.
-Although the law is relatively straightforward, you may still need to work with a personal injury lawyer to determine how this law will impact your situation after an accident.
+The law that requires property owners to keep their property safe for trespassing children is called the attractive nuisance doctrine.
+Although the law is relatively straightforward, you may still need to work with a personal injury law firm to determine how this law will impact your situation after an accident.

 The law that requires property owners to protect children is called the attractive nuisance doctrine.
 Children might want to trespass onto a property to play.
-They might see a pool, roof or other structure that looks fun.
-Even though the structure might be dangerous, a child may not appreciate those risks.
+Attractive nuisance examples could include child trespassers seeing a swimming pool, roof or other structure that looks fun and might attract children.
+Even though the structure might be dangerous, a child may not understand those risks.

 The attractive nuisance doctrine requires property owners to take steps to protect children even when they’re trespassers.
 If a man-made structure exists on a property, the property owner must take reasonable steps for the safety of children that might trespass on the property.
 Nevada’s attractive nuisance laws are found in Nevada Revised Statute 41.515.

 There are a number of reasons why children might want to enter your property, particularly if the property is not secure or easily accessible to them.
 Some of the most common things that could attract children to a property and entice them to trespass include: